NFDI4Earth System Architecture Documentation

 Quality Goals

 In this section, we describe quality goals synonymously used as a term to describe architecture goals with a long-term perspective.
-As the NFDI4Earth architecture is evolving, we envision to regularly evaluate the prioritization of the quality goals Following the ISO25010 on software product quality, we consider the following quality goals for the NFDI4Earth software architecture:
+As the NFDI4Earth architecture is evolving, we envision to regularly evaluate the prioritization of the quality goals.
+Following the ISO25010 on software product quality, we consider the following quality goals for the NFDI4Earth Software Architecture:

 Priority Goal Description